Svdwege/ubiquitous-waddle/README.md

     $ qmake
     $ make

-To avoid the overwriting of a self-coded GNU Makefile, we choose the name Makefile2.
+To avoid the overwriting of a self-coded GNU Makefile by a QtCreator build step, we choose the name **Makefile2**.

-Compiling a **GNU make** project and the related *Makefile2* for gcc compiling C99:
+Compiling a GNU make project and the related **Makefile2** for gcc compiling C99:

     $ make -f Makefile2